-Putting on a Presidents’ Day show gives your students a chance to shine while simultaneously helping them retain valuable information about history.
-Whether you start with a pre-written play or create your own, it is surprisingly easy to put on a show your kids will enjoy and remember for years to come.
+Putting on a Presidents’ Day show gives your students a chance to shine while helping them retain valuable information about US history.
+Whether you start with a pre-written play or create your own, it is surprisingly easy to put on a show your kids will enjoy and remember for years!

 Choose a Story

-You can either create your own story based on one of the Presidents you are learning about, or you can use a professionally written piece.
-There are advantages to both—if you enjoy writing, you have the ability to tailor the program to your class size, the subjects you are learning about, and the abilities of your students.
+You can create your own story based on one of the Presidents you are learning about, or you can use a professionally written piece.
+There are advantages to both—if you enjoy writing, you can tailor the program to your class size, the subjects you are learning about, and your students’ abilities.
 If time is an issue, purchasing a pre-written program can help tremendously.
-Most come with various parts for more student involvement, as well as tips for costuming and production.
+Most come with various parts for more student involvement and tips for costuming and production.

 Cast the Parts